-Bill and Account Collectors with little to no experience tend to make between $22920 and $27730 while the more experienced ones make over $42780 per year.
+Bill and Account Collectors with little to no experience tend to make between $24620 and $29420 while the more experienced ones can earn over $44710 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Bill and Account Collector is to move to a higher paying state like DC.
-Right now, the highest paying states for Bill and Account Collectors are DC, CT, MA, AK and CA.
+One of the easiest ways to increase your salary as a Bill and Account Collector is to move to a higher paying state like DC.
+Right now, the highest paying states for Bill and Account Collectors are DC, MA, AK, CT and NJ.

-3 other factors that can increase your salary as A Bill and Account Collector is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Bill and Account Collector is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Bill and Account Collectors what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Bill and Account Collectors what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.